The post was originally published on the blog Seth Levine.

 Focus your profile/resume on return on investment.

 More than typically, companies are measuring return on all their spending.
 Crisis brings focus and focus brings out the data analysts to measure everything.
 This is probably a good thing (as long as eventually budgets free back up for experimentation) but it’s something you should have in mind as you think about how to best position yourself for another role.
 Be clear that you fit into this paradigm of measured expenditure.
-You’re comfortable with it; you’ve done it before; you think everyone should be measuring return and focusing their dollars (whether marketing, sales, development, etc) on those things with the highest near term return.
+You’re comfortable with it; you’ve done it before; you think everyone should be measuring return and focusing their dollars (whether marketing, sales, development, etc) on those things with the highest near-term return.
+If you need help with setting this out on your resume, you can use resources like https://www.arcresumes.com/ for assistance with making it professional and appealing to prospective employers.

 Expand your geographic focus.

 Everyone is working from home so at the moment we live in a “post-geographic” world.
 It might not be the first thing you think about when you’re starting to look around (maybe in this environment it is, so sorry if this is obvious).
 Go broad and don’t worry about the location.
-Most companies are much more open to WFH as a longer-term prospect now that they were 2 weeks ago.
+Even if you have to travel abroad for a job, think of it as a way to start exploring and expanding your comfort zone.
+Even if you have to do some legwork and follow certain procedures for a work visa, background check certificates (like the wa police clearance for Western Australia), and other important documents, go that extra mile.
+Even otherwise, most companies are much more open to WFH as a longer-term prospect now than they were 2 weeks ago.
+All you have to ensure for the same is getting a fast and stable internet connection.
+If you’re not sure where to find one, you could start by searching “earthlink net” and then you might get an idea of the type of connection you need for work.

 Get your Zoom game on.